Healthy Minds

 If you feel that we are acting upon incorrect or inaccurate information, you have the right to request that we restrict processing while we investigate your claim.
 This must be done and a decision made within a month.
 During this time no action or further processing can take place.
 Once a written decision is made and any inaccuracies documented and amended the processing can be re-commenced.

 You can request that we provide electronically-held data to you in a format that you can give to someone else (like another service).
 This only applies to data that is already held in a portable format.
-Healthy Minds does not process data in this way at present.
+Healthy Minds does not process in this way.

 You can complain if you feel that your data rights have been incorrectly handled or breached.